2024 Augusta National Women’s Amateur format, cut rules and day-by-day games

 For the third and final round on Saturday, the top 30 players will compete at Augusta National Golf Club to determine the winner.
 The women will play Augusta National Golf Club from tee markers closely resembling the member tees for the club, rather than the same tees used in the Masters Tournament.
 The golf course plays closer to 6,500 yards in length but still plays to a par of 72.

-Again, with these being amateur players, there is no purse and no players will be paid for their appearance in prize money.
+Again, with these being amateur players, there is no Augusta National Women's Amateur purse and no players will be paid for their appearance in prize money.
 Augusta National will award a new trophy to the champion, who will then receive a five-year exemption into the event in the future.